Currency Pairs

 “Buy” GBP/USD means I am buying the Pound and selling the US Dollar.
 “Sell” GBP/USD means I am selling the Pound and buying the US Dollar.

-you will be trading set currencies against each other.
+So you see, you will be trading set currencies against each other.
 When prices change, you stand to make a profit or a loss.
 Later, you will learn how to trade in a manner which will produce a good positive income by trading the right currencies at the right time.

 The exchange rate (in simple terms) is the ratio of one currency valued against another.
 The first currency is known as the base currency and the second currency as the counter or quoted currency.
 For example, the AUD/CAD exchange rate specifies how many Australian Dollars are required to buy a Canadian Dollar, or conversely, how many Canadian Dollars are needed to purchase an Australian Dollar.